ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS STAY CONNECTED

 • Home schools: A group of home schooled students from within the same US state may affiliate under the name of an organization that mathleague.org will recognize as a school for the purposes of competition.
 The name of the school must include the words "home school" or some variation that will make it clear that the school is a home school organization. mathleague.org reserves the right to require a home school organization to define the geographical boundaries of its service area at any time and for any reason, and to determine whether the boundaries are reasonable.
 A home schooled student's declared grade level must be equal to the grade level that student would be assigned to if the student enrolled in a public or private school in the student's state of residence.
 Home school students outside the US must contact us prior to registering for a membership so we can approve your geographical boundaries.

 • Grade levels: Our school year runs from August 1 to July 31 and students will be assigned the same grade level for the entire school year.
 When registering for a qualifying contest, each student must determine what grade level they will be in on the last day they attend school prior to April 1 and report that grade level when registering for the contest.
 When registering for a Championship Round (District, State, National, or International), each student must use the same grade level they used for the qualifying contest(s).
-When registering for the Number Sense Challenge or Relay Challenge, each student must report the grade level they will be in on the day of the last test of the Challenge.

 • Participation: In order to register for a contest, each student must identify with the school where they spend more than 50% of their instructional time.
 This school must be listed on our current membership roster and fit the definition of a school as described above, and the student must be enrolled in that school in a grade no higher than grade 6 for elementary school contests, grade 8 for middle school contests, or grade 12 for high school contests.
 If there is no school that fits our definition of a school where the student spends more than 50% of their instructional time, the student's parent or coach should contact us so we can issue a ruling on which school that student belongs to for purposes of our contests.
 Please note that this rule makes it mathematically impossible for a student to have a choice between two or more schools to register with for one of our contests. mathleague.org reserves the right to require documentation, at any time or for any reason, to verify which school a student attends.